Ranking tables

 Energy & Natural Resources

 Atkin Chambers is home to an outstanding group of energy barristers with significant construction and engineering experience.
-Members stand out for their representation of upstream and downstream oil and gas clients in high-profile disputes, and also have an increasing presence in renewable energy cases.
-Barristers at Atkin Chambers regularly appear in disputes relating to large projects across the world, as well as in cases regarding UK-based developments such as RRS (in liquidation) v Derbyshire County Council & Derby City Council heard in the TCC.
-An interviewee comments that members of the chambers "bring amazing experience of the sector to bear in their work".
+Members stand out for their representation of upstream and downstream oil and gas clients in high-profile disputes and also have an increasing presence in renewable energy cases.
+Barristers at Atkin Chambers regularly appear in disputes relating to large projects across the world, as well as in cases regarding UK-based developments such as BP v McDermott International, involving the largest gas field development in the world.
+An interviewee comments: "I have never found them to be lacking in their ability to handle the most complex and sophisticated matters."

 3. Essex Court Chambers